 Reasons to Park Hop

-- You like not being stuck in one park all day long.
+- Variety is the Spice of Life.
+You like not being stuck in one park all day long.

 - Park crowd levels.
 A park may start off not so crowded and then start to get too crowded for your comfort level.

-- Time factors.
-Disney transportation, bag check, folding/unfolding strollers, entrance lines all take up precious Disney time.
+- Park Hopping Takes Time.
+Disney transportation, going through security, folding/unfolding strollers, and entrance lines all take up precious Disney time.

 - The added cost.
 Doing Disney on a budget means cutting corners where you can, and I firmly believe this is one corner that can be cut without ruining the magic of your vacation.

-- You can really take your time and fully explore one park at a time.
+- You Can Fully Explore a Park.
+You can really take your time and fully explore one park at a time.
+Disney has so much more than rides and if you rush from park to park sometimes the extra entertainment and details of the park get missed.
 You can still take breaks at your resort and come back to the same park.

-- If a park closes early than you can resort hop, enjoy your pool, or explore Disney Springs (check out my top tips for exploring Disney Springs)!
+- You Can Still do Disney Late at Night.
+If a park closes earlier than you would like, you can resort hop, enjoy your pool, or explore Disney Springs (check out my top tips for exploring Disney Springs)!